 Register now at Hannity.com forward slash retirement.

-All right, 25 till the uh top of the hour.
+All right, 25 till the top of the hour.

 Thanks for being with us.

-By the way, another blockbuster film.
+By the way, another blockbuster film, not Hollywood produced.

-This is this this Hollywood's dead.
+This is this, this, Hollywood's dead.

-They don't get it yet, that there's so many options and so many content providers looking for good material that the monopoly they once had is over.
+They don't get it yet that there's so many options and so many content providers looking for good material that the monopoly they once had is over.

-And their formulaic movie making, I mean, it's they've gotten so dull and uncreative that all these other movies, you know, look at the faith-based movies, for example.
+And their formulaic movie making, I mean, they've gotten so dull and uncreative that all these other movies, you know, look at the faith-based movies, for example.

-Look at, you know, our little movie Let There Be Light that did so well.
+Look at, you know, our little movie, Let There Be Light, that did so well.

 Radio and TV are not the most powerful forms of communication.